 • The program's one-year pass rate (graduates who pass the registration examination for dietitians within one year of their first attempt) on the CDR registration examination for dietitians is at least 80%.

-• At least 80% of employers will indicate that graduates have a “good” to “excellent” level of competency in: communication skills, critical thinking, problem solving, leadership, and application of research.
+• At least 80% of employers will indicate that graduates have a “good” to “excellent” level of competency in: communication skills, problem solving, and evidence-based practice.

-• One-year post-graduation, at least 80% of graduates will indicate “good” to “excellent” level of competency in: communication skills, critical thinking, problem solving, leadership, and application of research.
+• One-year post-graduation, at least 80% of graduates will indicate “good” to “excellent” level of competency in: communication skills, problem solving, and evidence-based practice.

 PROGRAM GOAL 2:

-The program will prepare graduates who have specialized knowledge of and the ability to apply the principles of population health across all community health and nutrition practice settings.
+The program will prepare graduates who have specialized knowledge of and the ability to apply the principles of weight-inclusivity, health equity, and planetary health across community health and nutrition practice settings.

 Outcomes:

-• At least 80% of students will demonstrate the ability to apply the principles of population health
+• At least 80% of students will demonstrate the ability to apply the principles of weight-inclusivity, health equity, and planetary health across community health and nutrition practice settings as evaluated by SPE activities rubrics.

-• One-year post-graduation, at least 80% of graduates employed in nutrition and dietetics will provide examples of how they have incorporated the principles of population health into their current employment and/or area of practice.
+• One-year post-graduation, at least 80% of graduates who completed the graduation survey and are employed in nutrition and dietetics can provide one or more examples of how they have incorporated the principles of weight-inclusivity, health equity, or planetary health into their area of practice.

 Student Learning Outcomes:

-• Graduates will develop specialized knowledge and skills in Community Health and Nutrition with a focus on population health, through selected coursework, supervised practice experience and learn
+• Graduates will develop specialized knowledge and skills in Community Health and Nutrition with a focus on weight-inclusivity, health equity, and planetary health, through selected coursework, supervised practice experience.

 FAQS